 Cryptocurrencies are treated in accordance with the provisions on âOther Assetsâ in Chapter 52 of the Income Tax Act (Inkomstskattelagan).
 This means that any form of sale of Bitcoin or other cryptocurrencies must be reported as a capital gain.
 We will walk through a long list of detailed scenarios that involve capital gains tax, but in essence, expect to declare and pay capital gains taxes on your cryptocurrencies if you have:

-- sold cryptocurrency
+sold cryptocurrency

-- exchanged a cryptocurrency for another cryptocurrency
+exchanged a cryptocurrency for another cryptocurrency

-- exchanged a cryptocurrency for a fiat currency
+exchanged a cryptocurrency for a fiat currency

-- Paid with cryptocurrency when buying a product or service
+Paid with cryptocurrency when buying a product or service

-- Lended out cryptocurrency
+Lended out cryptocurrency

-Calculating cost basis (Omkostnadsbelopp): Typically the average price you purchased the crypto in local currency (SEK) will be your cost basis.
-If you have mined crypto or received crypto as income, the cost basis will be the value of the coins on the day you receive them in local currency (SEK).
-It is very important to calculate this right, so if in doubt it is better to use an automation tool like Divly.
+The sale price represents the value of the transaction in Swedish krona.
+The average price you purchased the crypto in Swedish krona will be your cost basis.
+If you have mined crypto or received crypto as income, the cost basis will be the value of the coins on the day you receive them in Swedish krona.

 Income Tax